Kim Kardashian Is Unrecognizable In Bare-Faced & Blemished Paparazzi Photos

 “My husband loves me without make-up so… I would wear make-up 24/7 if I could, but he likes me without it.”

 The Ye rapper may have a penchant for his wife’s fresh-faced beauty, but it looks like his opportunities to enjoy it are somewhat rare.
-Between filming the family’s hit E! show, prepping for photoshoots, and promoting her best-selling KKW Beauty line, Kim rarely comes without the cosmetics that have upped her earnings in the past years.
-Kim’s grip on the cosmetics market now seems stronger than ever, with KKW Beauty recently having branched out from face products to body ones.
+Between filming the family’s hit E! show, prepping for photo shoots, and promoting her bestselling KKW Beauty line, Kim rarely comes without the cosmetics that have upped her earnings in past years.
+Kim’s grip on the cosmetics market now seems stronger than ever, with KKW Beauty recently having branched out from face to body products.

 View this post on Instagram